cgwire/zou/docs/configuration.md

 ## S3 Storage

-If you want to store you previews in a S3 backend, add the following variables (we assume that you created a programmatic user that can access to S3).
+If you want to store your previews in an S3 backend, add the following variables (we assume that you created a programmatic user that can access to S3).

 * `FS_BACKEND`: Set this variable with "s3"
-* `FS_BUCKET_PREFIX`: A prefix for your bucket names, it's mandatory to set it to properly use S3.
+* `FS_BUCKET_PREFIX`: A prefix for your bucket names.
+It's mandatory to set it to properly use S3.
 * `FS_S3_REGION`: Example: *eu-west-3*
 * `FS_S3_ENDPOINT`: The url of your region.